 So, here are the reasons why I left the RCL behind.

-For about half of the year an alternate cycle of “semi-continuous” Old Testament readings is offered.
+For about half of the year the RCL offers an alternate cycle of “semi-continuous” Old Testament readings.
 In Year A this cycle begins in Genesis; in Year B in 1 Samuel; and, in Year C in 1 Kings.
 This semi-continuous cycle corrects some of what I find problematic in the RCL, if only for half of the year … much of which falls during the summer months (see #4, below).

 When I share that I set aside the Revised Common Lectionary, I am often asked about the unity that the RCL fosters.

 I didn’t depart from the Revised Common Lectionary lightly.
 I take seriously its wisdom and beauty and yes, its shared use.
 I’ve written prayers for Bread for the Day, a Revised Common Lectionary daily devotional.
-And, I have at times in my life committed to daily prayer rooted in the daily lectionary’s movement.
+And, I have at times in my life committed to daily prayer rooted in the movement of the RCL’s daily lectionary.

 Nonetheless, as noted above, I find the RCL lacking mostly for its treatment of the Old Testament, but also its calendar orientation that doesn’t fit well with the life cycle of my (and many other) congregations.
-When I began looking for alternatives to the RCL over three years ago, I considered the Narrative Lectionary, a project out of Luther Seminary that offers a 9-month, single-reading lectionary starting with Genesis and moving through to the Epistles and Revelation; a year-long program such as The Story; or a series of shorter-term thematic series.
+When I began looking for alternatives to the RCL over three years ago, I considered the Narrative Lectionary; a year-long program such as The Story; or a series of shorter-term thematic series.
 I ultimately landed on the Narrative Lectionary, and have found it to be a wonderful guide for using Scripture in worship, and I have found its online community to be faithful, diverse, and creative.